ANUSRI-GS/VSDSquadron-Mini-Internship/README.md

 ![output](https://github.com/ANUSRI-GS/VSDSquadron-Mini-Internship/assets/160397977/880a637e-18a7-4099-abf3-949fea9ed37b)

-Step 2: Write the C program for sum of one to n in the terminal:
+Step 2: Write the C program for sum of one to n in the terminal
+* To check the result in the terminal window by writing the below command line gcc sum1ton.c ls -ltr

 ![code](https://github.com/ANUSRI-GS/VSDSquadron-Mini-Internship/assets/160397977/ac1bd248-68cc-414f-bb88-98869a2bbba3)